AutomateThePlanet/Bellatrix-Documentation/docs/general-information/installation-macos.md

 ```
 dotnet new Bellatrix.Web.GettingStarted
 ```
  [**Getting Started projects**](how-to-use-starter-kits.md) contain examples, demos and exercises.
-It is recommended to create such a project first and test the Bellatrix tools and libraries.
-After that, you can use "Tests" templates which generate empty preconfigured Bellatrix projects depending on the technology- Web, Desktop, API, MSTest, NUnit.
+It is recommended to create such a project first and test the BELLATRIX tools and libraries.
+After that, you can use "Tests" templates which generate empty preconfigured BELLATRIX projects depending on the technology- Web, Desktop, API, MSTest, NUnit.

 ![Create Getting Started CLI](images/create-getting-started-console.png)